-Tony Blair has recently said that we could remain in the EU if the British public changes its mind about Brexit.
-Shortly afterwards, John Major said there should be a second referendum on the terms of Brexit.
+Tony Blair has recently said that Britain could remain in the EU were the British public to change its mind about Brexit.
+Shortly afterwards, John Major said that there was a “perfectly credible” case for a second referendum.

-Both Major and Blair were strong advocates for Britain to remain in the EU during the referendum campaign.
-They made important interventions in the debate ahead of June 23rd in which they argued their case.
+Both Major and Blair argued forcefully for Britain to remain in the EU during the referendum campaign.
+Even so, their side lost the debate, with Britain voting to leave.

 A clear understanding